Consensys/doc.rollups/docs/Concepts/Consensus.md

 - If the system is configured to roll back a batch at 15 rejecting votes, 7 confirming votes are required to finalize a batch.
   This makes the system faster and less likely to stop.
   But 7 operators can collude to create an invalid rollup that they will accept, forcing the 14 other validators out.

-In other words, the consensus is on who voted what, and the rollup-finality threshold is a deployment parameter.